 SAR Dog Training

 It may seem like a dog obsessively focused on play would make a poor working dog, but for search-and-rescue work, this is actually an ideal trait.
-A dog that will chase a tennis ball for hours would probably walk through 10 feet of snow, over a mountain and down a rocky embankment that makes his paws bleed to find it -- and get someone to throw it for him again.
+A dog that will chase a tennis ball for hours would probably walk through feet of snow, over a mountain and down a rocky embankment until his paws bleed to find it — and get someone to throw it for him again.
 For this SAR dog, locating the origin of a human scent would mean a game of "find the ball."
 This is the basis of SAR training: associating human scent with something the dog wants very badly.

 The central jobs of a SAR dog are to find a human scent ("find it") and effectively alert his handler to its location.
 SAR training assures that a dog can complete these tasks in all conditions, regardless of weather or distractions.
 Depending on the dog's specialty area, his core training may also include the recall-find ("show me"), in which he finds a person, returns to his handler and then leads the handler back to the person, or victim loyalty, in which the dog stays with the person and alerts his handler by barking.

 Most SAR dogs live and train with their handler, and it takes about 600 hours of training for a dog to be field ready.
 Sometimes, SAR associations adopt dogs from shelters for the specific purpose of training them for search and rescue, and they'll train at a special facility and then be paired with a handler.
 Potential SAR dogs should also be obedient and attentive, have a friendly temperament (they're going to be working closely with strangers and other dogs in a search situation) and possess a strong desire to please.

 Example: Avalanche Training

-A field-ready SAR dog can focus on the task at hand -- whatever his handler is commanding him to do -- no matter what.
+A field-ready SAR dog can focus on the task at hand — whatever his handler is commanding him to do — no matter what.
 The dog maintains vigilance and dedication to the search through all types of weather conditions and navigates treacherous terrain without losing confidence.